Write for us

 Real voices: experiences of those affected by social issues.

-One of the key aims of the magazine is to make academic research findings available and useful to the interested general reader, in the hope that it will help us make steps towards positive social change.
+One of the key aims of the blog is to make academic research findings available and useful to the interested general reader, in the hope that it will help us make steps towards positive social change.
+More on reasons to write for Transforming Society here.

-- Please send us 6 keywords for your article and a short introduction of 40 words;
+- Please send us six keywords for your article and a short introduction of 40 words.

 - Please provide your Twitter handle so we can include it in our social media promotion.